 Book Club and Quantity Discounts are available.
 Contact the authors for more information.

-Robert Schoen is the author of the award-winning book, What I Wish My Christian Friends Knew About Judaism (Loyola Press – Starred Review in Publishers Weekly), and serves as Composer-in-Residence at Temple Sinai in Oakland, California.
-His book On God’s Radar chronicles his journey as he walked coast-to-coast from the Pacific to the Atlantic.
+Robert Schoen is the author of the award-winning book, What I Wish My Christian Friends Knew About Judaism (Loyola Press – Starred Review in Publishers Weekly), and has served as Composer-in-Residence at Temple Sinai in Oakland, California.
+His book On God’s Radar—My Walk Across America chronicles his journey as he walked coast-to-coast from the Pacific to the Atlantic.